×

 • Deteriorating kidney function along with liver function (Hepatorenal Syndrome)

-• Vomiting of blood or passage of black stools suggestive of bleeding from the stomach and intestine.
+• Vomiting of blood or passage of black stools is suggestive of bleeding from the stomach and intestine.

 • Altered consciousness, confusion or slow mentation (Hepatic encephalopathy)